QuadSpinner/GeoGlyph-Docs/docs/Macros/Igneous.md

 This macro is an excellent choice for creating expansive terrain floors, and can be mixed with other GeoGlyph devices, such as Peak and Crater.

-- Unique new hard rock surface generator
-- Strong angular lines and rock breakage
-- Mimics the brittle nature of igneous rock
-- Great for "floors" or mixing with other macros such as Peak and Crater
-- Lightning fast even at high resolution
-- Does not use erosion.
-Results are from pure fractal mathematics.

 ## Properties

 ### Igneous